-We recommend starting with 150mg per day, and then increasing to 250mg per day if necessary.
+For day-to-day cognitive enhancement, we recommend starting with 150mg of Citicoline per day, and then increasing to 250mg per day if necessary.
 This should be all you need to promote better brain function and healthier neuron formation over the long-haul.

 Above 200mg per day, you’ll experience significant improvements in attention and working memory.

-At 250mg per day, you’ll also see some pretty dramatic increases in focus, clarity, and information processing too.
+At 250mg of Citicoline per day, you’ll also see some pretty dramatic increases in focus, clarity, and information processing too.

 Ideally, we think you should try to use a highly potent, standardized, branded form of Citicoline.
 Cognizin is best, although it is a little more expensive than standard Citicoline.